Woodman Point Lighthouse: History

 There is a widely circulating story that the red and green sector shades were incorrectly installed, that is, in the reverse order.
 Drawings from the Public Works Department that pre-date construction show that the sectors were installed as planned.
-The story is clearly an urban myth!

 The bright sector had a range of 17 nmi.

-The lighthouse was officially opened on 23 August 1902 by the Minister for Public Works Hector Cornthwaite Rason.
+The lighthouse was officially opened on 23 August 1902 by the Minister for Public Works Hector Rason.
 The opening was attended by a number of politicians and businessmen including the Colonial Treasurer James Gardiner; the Colonial Secretary, Walter Kingsmill; and the Mayor of Fremantle, Lawrence Alexander.

 The first lightkeeper was William Efford.
-He was transferred from the Arthur Head lighthouse which was extinguished when Woodman Point was lit.
-The first assistant keeper was John Lyons.
+He was transferred from the Arthur Head lighthouse, which was extinguished when Woodman Point was lit.
+The first assistant keeper was John Lyons, who was transferred from Jarman Island.

 New condensing prisms were fitted in 1908.
 During World War II it was used by the army as a communications base and observations post, and was therefore placed under guard.
 In 1944 the clockwork mechanism controlling the occulting of the light was replaced, as the original was considered on the verge of failure.
 In the mid 1950s an additional green sector was added to the south-west.
-In 1955 the lighthouse was electrified at a cost of £1300.
+In 1955 the lighthouse was electrified at a cost of £1,300.
 The new electrified light had a range of about 34.5 nmi in clear weather.
 On 19 July of that year, the lighthouse was de-manned.
 The last lightkeeper was Laurence McBride; the last assistant keeper was Albert Livesey.